nijuyonkadesu/79-plus/README.md

 007 - count inversion in a array
 008 - maximum product of the subarray
 009 - search in rotated sorted array
+010 - find the minimum number in a rotated sorted array

 # Basic Steps